Tracking Quintessence: Quintessence

 \subsubsection{Tracking quintessence}

 In this paper we focus on case iii).
-The fixed point $\mathrm{T}$ has two negative eigenvalues with the matter dominant boundary $\bar{\varphi}=0$ as its stable manifold on which $\mathrm{T}$ attracts all orbits and one positive eigenvalue, making $\mathrm{T}$ a saddle point in the full state space where the positive eigenvalue yields the unstable manifold reference orbit $\mathrm{T}\rightarrow{\cal A}$.
+The fixed point $\mathrm{T}$ has two eigenvalues with negative real parts with the matter dominant boundary $\bar{\varphi}=0$ as its stable manifold on which $\mathrm{T}$ attracts all orbits and one positive eigenvalue, making $\mathrm{T}$ a saddle point in the full state space where the positive eigenvalue yields the unstable manifold reference orbit $\mathrm{T}\rightarrow{\cal A}$.

 Since, according to~\eqref{DeltaG}, $\Delta = \bar{\varphi}\lambda(\bar{\varphi})\,v/u = G(\bar{\varphi})v/u$ where $G(0) = p\,b$, $u_\mathrm{T} = p\,b\,v_\mathrm{T}$, it follows that $\Delta=1$ \emph{at} the fixed point $\mathrm{T}$, {\it i.e.} the first tracker condition is exactly fulfilled at $\mathrm{T}$.
 Since we can write $\lambda=(p/\varphi )f(\varphi)$, where $f$ is regular and satisfies $f(0)=1$ due to the boundedness condition~\eqref{lambda.lim.0} and since $\Gamma = 1-\lambda_{,\varphi}/\lambda^2$ it follows that $\Gamma-1 = 1/p > 1$ when $\varphi \rightarrow 0$ and hence at $\mathrm{T}$, while $w_\varphi|_\mathrm{T}= u_\mathrm{T}^2 - 1 = -2/(2+p)<0$ and thus the second tracker condition is also fulfilled at $\mathrm{T}$.
 We therefore refer to $\mathrm{T}$ as the \emph{tracker fixed point} and the unstable manifold reference orbit of $\mathrm{T}$ as the \emph{tracker orbit}.
 When $w_\varphi(N)$ is nearly constant, which is true near $\mathrm{T}$,\footnote{As we will see in section~\ref{sec:graphs}, there is a special class of models for which $w_\varphi = \mathrm{constant}$ holds for the entire tracker orbit, but this is a very special class of models.} the graph of $w_\varphi(N)$ has a horizontal plateau $w_\varphi\approx-2/(2+p)$, as illustrated in the graphs of $w_\varphi(N)$ in section~\ref{sec:graphs}.